 The difference between single and dual-shafted wastewater/food waste grinders is that dual-shafted food waste grinders are able to process larger volumes of a wider range of solid waste materials.
-Dual-shafted food waste grinders that are low-speed and high torque are the clear choice for many industries putting out large amounts of waste on a daily basis, such as petroleum, wastewater, agriculture, food processing, manufacturing, ship food waste and MARPOL compliancy, e-waste destruction and more
+Dual-shafted food waste grinders that are low-speed and high torque are the clear choice for many industries putting out large amounts of waste on a daily basis, such as petroleum, wastewater, agriculture, food processing, manufacturing, ship food waste and MARPOL compliance, e-waste destruction and more.

 However, not everyone needs a food waste grinder capable of shredding everything from rags, rocks, and wood to clothing, plastics and other debris.
 Sometimes a single-shafted food waste grinder is enough to meet the desired outcomes people have.
 Here are the five questions you must ask yourself before choosing a food waste grinder:

 1. What types of waste materials are you processing?

 Different grinders have different grinding capabilities.
 And so, it’s important that you understand exactly which waste materials you are looking to reduce and find a grinder that is capable of grinding that material.
 Whether it is industrial waste or municipal waste, there is a commercial food waste disposer and trash grinder that is right for the job, just make sure you are choosing one that is capable of doing the job you desire.

 2. How do you want those waste materials processed?

 Another important aspect to consider is what you want the end result to be after the waste is put through the food waste grinder.
 Do you want primarily to have a more compact amount of waste to dispose of?
 Is odor a concern?
 Do you want a grinder with a compactor integrated so that it squeezes out all excess water, and the solid dry waste is deposited into a garbage can?
 The options are endless.